EU proposes windfall levies on energy firms to ease price pain | Headlines

 The plan did not include an earlier idea to cap Russian gas prices.
 EU countries are divided over whether broader gas price caps would help or harm efforts to secure winter supplies.
 With gas price caps off the table, at least for now, some diplomats were optimistic that deals could be struck at a meeting of EU energy ministers on Sept.
 30.

 Von der Leyen said the Commission was "discussing" price caps and had launched talks with Norway on lowering gas prices.
-The Commission proposals would skim off excess revenues from wind and solar farms and nuclear plants, by imposing a cap of 180 euros ($180) per megawatt hour (MWh) on the revenue they receive for generating electricity.
+The Commission proposals would skim off excess revenues from wind, solar, nuclear and lignite coal plants, by imposing a cap of 180 euros ($180) per megawatt hour (MWh) until March on the revenue they receive for generating electricity.

 That would cap generators' revenues at less than half of current market prices.
+EU power prices are typically set by gas, so the measure would apply to generators that sell their power at those soaring prices but do not need to buy expensive fuel.
 Germany's front-year electricity price was trading at just below 500 euros/MWh on Wednesday.
-'INVESTOR CONFIDENCE'

-Some energy firms have questioned how much cash the EU plan would raise, since generators like wind farms sell their power under fixed-price contracts, and are therefore not reaping windfall profits from high market power prices.
-"The measures proposed to cap revenues for renewable and low-carbon electricity producers risk damaging investor confidence," said Kristian Ruby, Secretary General of Europe's electricity industry body Eurelectric.
+'INVESTOR CONFIDENCE' Europe's electricity industry body Eurelectric said on Wednesday that capping reveues for renewable energy generators risked damaging investor confidence in the sector.

+The EU said the measure was designed to ensure generators would still be profitable and had spare cash to invest in the vast build-out of wind and solar needed to meet climate goals.
+"The profits they are now collecting go way, way, way beyond anything they have dreamed of before when making their investment plans," EU climate chief Frans Timmermans said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)